One of the first things my meditation students ask me is, “What type of meditation should I do?”

 If you’ve read my guide to the top meditation techniques in the world, you’ll know that there are plenty of different options to pick from.

-To help you pick the type of meditation, you should do, answer the quiz questions below.
+To help you pick what type of meditation you should do, answer the quiz questions below.

-Simply answer these questions to find the type of meditation you should do.
+Simply answer these questions to find what type of meditation you should do.
 Important: you can find a guide to all the different meditations here.

 1: How experienced are you at meditating?

-Before deciding the best type of meditation for you, we need to know how much experience you have.
+Before deciding the best type of meditation to do, we need to know how much experience you have.